Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 The **red team** is the team trying to attack the system, playing the role of the external hacker.
 The **blue team** is the team defending the system, playing the role of the Systems team.
 The **white team** is the team supervising the penetration testing exercise.

+#### Bug Bounty

+Bug bounties are programs offered by organizations to encourage external security researchers and ethical hackers to find and report security vulnerabilities or bugs in their software, websites, or systems.
+Organizations specify the scope of the bounty (assets to test, vulnerability type, rules of engagement...).

+Some popular bug bounty platforms are **HackerOne** and **YesWeHack**.

 #### OVAL (Open Vulnerability and Assessment Language)